 Also consider the possibility that you may have some active block units (or block clubs) within your proposed boundaries.
 Be sure to approach them early and often so that they don't feel threatened.
 Continuing the block units as part of the neighborhood organization is not only possible, but also highly desirable.

-To continue with the rest of this three-part article, click the link for page 2 (inviting neighbors and planning the first couple of meetings) or 3 (officers and other important decisions when you are brand new) below.
+To continue with the rest of this three-part article, click the link for page 2 (inviting neighbors and planning the first couple of meetings) or page 3 (officers and other important decisions when you are brand new) below.
 Another option is to purchase our inexpensive ebook, which pulls together information from different parts of our website and adds sample materials not available online.
-Also at some point be sure to look at the general page for neighborhood associations, which contains essential information for you when you decide to proceed.
+Also at some point remember to look at the general page for neighborhood associations, which contains essential information for you when you decide to proceed.